bacardi55/pimaton/README.md

 - To be simple and instable quickly on a raspberrypi (goal is to be installable via Pip soon)
 - To be configurable ([check the config file](assets/default_config.yaml) to see all options, but number of images and their sizes can be changed.
 Even the background of the generated picture can be customized by using a template image based.
 - To run either on CLI (still with camera preview thanks to PiCamera) or via a GUI (if X installed, will run a TK app in fullscreen mode)
-- To be triggered either via keyboard or via GPIO (if like me you want to plug an big arcade button :))
+- To be triggered either via keyboard, touchscreen (if GUI + touchscreen) and/or via GPIO (if like me you want to plug an big arcade button :))
 - If there is an internet connection:
   - To sync pictures on a web servers
   - And in GUI mode only: